Are you a high-schooler or parent of one who is eager to know what college life is really like?

 These learning experiences give high school students who have completed 10th, 11th, or 12th grade an in-depth look into what it’s like being on campus and in the classroom.

-At UVM, we know the transition to college isn’t always easy; that’s why our Summer Academy program has been helping high schoolers feel confident about college for over 10 years.
+At UVM, we know the transition to college isn’t always easy; that’s why our Summer Academy program has been helping high schoolers feel confident about college for nearly 15 years.

 Summer Academy at UVM Helped Prepare Ayden Carpenter for College